 Sometimes we can be too hard on ourselves, and other times, not enough.
-When it comes to handling finances, how we handle our money can be benchmarks to see if we’re doing okay.
+When it comes to handling finances, how we handle our money can be benchmarked to see if we’re doing okay.
 Of course, we also want to figure out how to further improve ourselves financially as well as in many other aspects of life.

 Here are some financial benchmarks to figure out if you have a good grasp of your money.